Frequently Asked Questions From Survivors

 How are holistic healing services different from other types of conventional medical interventions?

 Holistic healing addresses the whole person – their physical health, their emotional health and at times, their energetic or spiritual wellness.
 It can be part of traditional medical intervention, and it can also be complementary to such interventions.
 When working with a holistic healing arts practitioner, you can expect that the practitioner will honor the connections between the body and the mind, and for some, the spirit.

 More about holistic healing support…

 Receiving holistic healing support can empower and sustain a survivor by strengthening their inner resources and giving them tangible techniques to utilize in times of stress or when their symptoms begin to resurface.
 Examples might include using a rhythmic breathing technique to reduce anxiety during a pelvic exam, or upon waking from a nightmare, practicing a sequence of soothing yoga poses to help relax their nervous system and eventually return to sleep.
-It can also empower a survivor to learn that there are well-known, effective tools and techniques to treat post-traumatic stress symptoms (sleep disturbance, chronic pain, depression, anxiety, etc.) that do not involve having to take any medication nor do they have any negative side effects.
+It can also empower a survivor to learn that there are well-known, effective tools and techniques to treat post-traumatic stress symptoms (sleep disturbance, chronic pain, depression, anxiety, etc.) that do not involve having to take any medication nor do they have any harmful side effects.